tophtucker/bates/README.md

 # hit ctrl+c to close the server
 ```

-Edit the `src/main.js`, when you want to do a quick deploy do:
+Edit the `src/main.js`, when you want to deploy the site run:

 ```sh
 npm run bates -- deploy